scottzach1/Project-Beans/project_requirement/project-requirement.md

 According to the New Zealand Rocketry Association [1], the physical construction of a rocket with a motor class ranging from A-F  must adhere to the following rules:

 - The rocket's body, nose, and fins are made of lightweight, non-metal parts only.
-The following materials are approved:
+The following materials have been approved:
   - Paper
   - Wood
   - Rubber